KoolKevin/SO_M_Learning_repo/XV6/Appunti/Capitolo 2 - Processi, System call e Boot/Process overview (IMPORTANTE).md

 The unit of isolation in xv6 (as in other Unix operating systems) is a process.

-    The process abstraction prevents one process from wrecking or spying on another process’s memory, CPU, file descriptors, etc.

-It also prevents a process from wrecking the kernel itself, so that a process can’t subvert the kernel’s isolation mechanisms.
-The kernel must implement the process abstraction with care because a buggy or malicious application may trick the kernel or hardware into doing something bad (e.g., circumventing isolation).

 The mechanisms used by the kernel to implement processes include the __user/supervisor mode flag__, __address spaces__, and __time-slicing of threads__.

 To help enforce isolation, the process abstraction provides the illusion to a program that it has its __own private machine__.
 A process provides a program with what appears to be a private memory system, or __address space__, which other processes cannot read or write.
 A process also provides the